The average US retailer has 63% inventory accuracy. And it leads to a lot of wasted time, money, and energy for these direct-to-consumer (DTC) brands.

 Label printing programs are a huge boost to inventory accuracy.
 With label printing software, your DTC brand can take advantage of built-in tools that’ll create, manage, and print labels for inventory management or shipping purposes.

-The leading software (like BarTender and Loftware Spectrum) can generate price tags, barcodes, and RFID tags to really ramp up your organizational game.
 This way, you have visibility and tracking information for all the products you sell.

 Cycle counting is a perpetual inventory auditing procedure that checks and balances your stock by confirming your physical inventory counts match your inventory records.